Lead generation strategies

 3. Reduce the number of students applying to the wrong programme

 Do you have several, somewhat similar programmes?
 Perhaps you receive applicants to programme X that are better suited to programme Y?
 Knowing that a well-informed prospective student will perform better through the funnel to enrolment, communicating the differences between programmes is crucial.
 You most likely have a web page or a brochure filled with information about what the programme is about.
 But how do you inform a generation that is even more impatient than their Millennial predecessors?
-By adapting your content into the quiz format, they will be gently “tricked” into engaging with a vast amount of information.
+By adapting your content into the Digital Advisor format, they will be gently “tricked” into engaging with a vast amount of information.
 And not only that - they (and you!) will know if and how they match the profile of the students you want in your classrooms.

 4. Doing more with the same team